Our Legal Advice

 Unfortunately, we are unable to respond to any enquiries during our period of closure.

 Legal Advice Centre Online session - COVID-19

-We have taken our Legal Advice Centre session online, from the 21st April 2020 to the 30th June 2020, and are focusing on three specific areas which we have identified as being high priority for a large number of people:
+Between the 21st April 2020 and the 30th June 2020, we brought our Legal Advice Centre advice sessions online focusing on three specific areas which we identified as being high priority for a large number of people:

 Landlord and Tenant Advice During COVID-19

 Our online sessions are now closed and will recommence in October 2020.

 We are temporarily closing our Legal Advice Centre as a precautionary measure in light of the ongoing coronavirus (COVID-19) outbreak.